It’s time to put an end to the idea that eating a vegetarian, vegan, or plant-based diet and being a strong, fit athlete are mutually exclusive.

 Eating Around Workouts

 How you eat before, during, and after your workouts is especially important on any diet.
-For lots of guidelines and recipes for unprocessed, vegetarian workout foods, see the natural running fuel page.
+For lots of guidelines and recipes for unprocessed, vegan workout foods, see Workout Nutrition 101.